A family of non-collapsed steady Ricci solitons in even dimensions greater or equal to four: Introduction

-Our new solitons in 4d are asymptotic to the 4d Bryant soliton's quotient by a cyclic group $\mathbb{Z}_k$ of order $k \geq 3$.
-But the underlying topology is different, because our solitons exist on the completion of the space $\mathbb{R}_{>0} \times S^3/\mathbb{Z}_k$, $k\geq 3$, obtained by adding an $S^2$ at the origin.
+The four dimensional solitons constructed in this paper are asymptotic to the Bryant soliton's quotient by a cyclic group $\mathbb{Z}_k$ of order $k \geq 3$, and their underlying manifold is diffeomorphic to the completion of $\mathbb{R}_{>0} \times S^3/\mathbb{Z}_k$, $k\geq 3$, obtained by adding an $S^2$ at the origin.
 Relying on an idea of Page and Pope \cite{PP87}, our methods carry over to complex line bundles over K\"ahler-Einstein manifolds of positive scalar curvature.
-This allows us to prove the existence of non-collapsed steady solitons on such bundles, if their degrees are sufficiently large.
-In doing so we obtain $(2n+2)$-dimensional solitons on the line bundles $O(k)$, $k\geq n+1$, of $\mathbb{C}P^n$, which are also asymptotic to a quotient of the $(2n+2)$-dimensional Bryant soliton.
+This allows us to prove the existence of non-collapsed steady solitons on such bundles, supposing their degrees are sufficiently large.
+In doing so we obtain $(2n+2)$-dimensional solitons on the line bundles $O(-k)$, $k\geq n+1$, over $\mathbb{C}P^n$, which are also asymptotic to a quotient of the $(2n+2)$-dimensional Bryant soliton.

-In this paper we consider metrics for which the Ricci soliton equations reduce to a system of ODE's.
-In the lead up to the construction of the non-collapsed solitons, we show that a 1-parameter family of complete solutions exists.
-These solutions, however, correspond to collapsed solitons. \cite{Wink17} and \cite{Stol17} independently and by different methods discovered those collapsed solitons.
-Our main result, on the other hand, is showing that a critical choice of parameter for the initial condition of the ODE yields a non-collapsed soliton.
-In the final part of the paper we apply our methods to the spaces $\mathbb{R}_{>0} \times S^n$, $n\geq2$, completed by a point.
-Thereby we prove the existence of a new 1-parameter family of Taub-Nut like Ricci solitons.
-Furthermore we demonstrate an alternative proof of the Bryant soliton's existence in all dimensions $\geq 3$.
+For the metrics considered in this paper the Ricci soliton equation (\ref{soliton}) reduces to a system of ordinary differential equations.
+Our main result is showing that for a critical choice of boundary conditions the ODE yields a non-collapsed soliton.
+As an intermediate step we prove the existence of a 1-parameter family of complete \emph{collapsed} solitons.
+These were independently and by different methods discovered in \cite{Wink17} and \cite{Stol17}.
+In the final part of the paper we apply our methods to $U(n)$-invariant metrics on $\R^{2n}$, $n\geq2$.
+This allows us to construct a new 1-parameter family of Taub-Nut like Ricci solitons and also yields an alternative derivation of the Bryant soliton in even dimensions greater or equal to four.